DawoudTormos/Acces_Control_-Fingerprint_stm32/README.md

  - This code contains a library for using a AM160 Fingerprint reader.
 It's a cheap fingerprint module with good enough performance and reliability.
  - You could make it communicate to a REST API through: a serial interface u love -> esp32 -> wifi -> Rest API
  - You could use a lot of electric lock and actuators through controlling their power (from inside of the room or vaultto not be easily hacked).
- - I will be adding a wireless Button for a secretary to open the door in the day.
+ - I will be soon adding a wireless Button for a secretary to open the door in the day.
 The button could be as far as you need.
 It send a Fixed Code over 433mhz or 315mhz to a receiver.
 I could go to rolling code (more secure) but that isn't needed for my use.